legion-platform/legion/docs/source/comp_edi.rst

 Implementation details
 ----------------------

-:term:`EDI` is a HTTP REST API server, written using GoLang.
-For easily integration it provides swagger endpoint with up-to-date protocol information.
+:term:`EDI` is a REST server, written in GoLang.
+For easy integration, it provides a Swagger endpoint with up-to-date protocol information.

 .. csv-table::
    :stub-columns: 1